 3. Planning your content strategy

-It’s important to plan your content in advance so that your content marketing analytics can provide you with solid insights.
-Here are some tips to help you plan content for LinkedIn:
+It’s essential to plan your content in advance so that your content marketing analytics can provide you with solid insights.
+Here are some LinkedIn content tips to help you plan content for LinkedIn:

 - This can’t be stressed enough — use a content calendar.
 This will help you optimize your strategy and ensure consistency.